GovRight/wp-corpus-widget/README.md

 ##Quick start

-0. Install and activate the plugin
+1. Download `GovRight Corpus Widgets`.
-1. Go to "GovRight" > "Corpus Widgets" in the admin
+2. Upload the 'wp-corpus-widgets' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-2. Create your own or use default templates for layout and styles
+3. Activate plugin from your Plugins page.
-3. Insert the shortcode where you want to see the app
+4. Go to "GovRight" > "Corpus Widgets" in the admin and check plugin page.

 ## Available shortcodes
 * `[corpus-discussion]` - widget provides information about discussion(law): title, description, statistics